cltl/OpenDutchFrameNetLexicon/README.md

 3. For obtaining statistics on the merged lexicon:
    * get_statistics.py

 The scripts for extracting the DFN corpus lexicon under 1) require access to the annotated texts in the NAF format.
 This corpus was compiled using the Multilingual Wiki Event Pipeline (MWEP).
-The source code, instructions and documentation can be found here:
+The source code, instructions, and documentation can be found here:

 * MWEP: [Github](https://github.com/cltl/multilingual-wiki-event-pipeline)

-The extracted corpus contains structured data to event instances and reference texts that are grounded to these events, so-called reference texts.
-The reference texts can be annotated using the MWEP Annotation Tool.
+The extracted corpus contains structured data for event instances and texts that are grounded to these events, so-called **reference texts**.
+Reference texts can be annotated using the MWEP Annotation Tool.
 The tool source code and instructions can be found here:

 * MWEP annotation tool: [Github](https://github.com/cltl/FrameNet-annotation-tool)

+You can create your own corpus using this code and annotate the texts with FrameNet frames.
+Using the scripts you can extract a lexicon from these annotations.

-The "merge_lexicons.py" script combines the input lexicons.
+The "merge_lexicons.py" script combines several input lexicons.
 The input lexicons for the current release can be found in this Github in de **data** folder.
 The main function lets you specify which lexicons to merge.
 Statistics on the merging of all 6 input lexicons is provided here:

 * fe_lexicon.json 1179 input, 0 overlap, 1179 added
 * lexicon-manual.json 958 input, 400 overlap, 558 added